Erectile Dysfunction Treatment

 “A number of reports have cited satisfaction rates above 80%.
 This treatment has been shown to result in definite improvement in erection hardness, increase in frequency of sex and increase in overall sexual satisfaction.
 Increased satisfaction for the partner has also been demonstrated” (Cornell Urology)

 “clinical success rate is approximately 90%...
 A recently reported survey of 5,847 vacuum users showed that 83.5% of patients continue to use the device for intercourse as desired” (World J Urol.
 1997)

 It is important to use only qualified erectile dysfunction pumps, i.e. to reduce the risk of pressure induced penis injury (which could lead to Peyronie's disease).
 Look for penis vacuum pump with limited and controlled amount of pressure (recommended that the pressure does not exceed 200-250 mmHg).

 I recommend the Androvacuum penis pump.
 It is manufactured as a medical device and meets the recommendation for controlling the amount of pressure.
 It is effective for treating erectile dysfunction.

-See the Andromedical official website for more information and to buy.
+See my Androvacuum review for more information and to buy.